Design Trends 2016, Episode 1: FOCUS and ESSENTIALISM

 But it is important to keep in mind that focusing on essential basic information in a simple, clear and direct way is not the same as dumbing-down the message.
 Customers are smarter than ever, even if they do lack focus, and may resent a message that comes across as condescending.

-Last note: In today’s world – mostly due to the media’s intense focus on the negative, dark and dire – an essential need customers have is help focusing on happiness, positivity and optimism; and that focus comes from simplifying the visual and textual message to its essential core.
+Last note: In today’s world–mostly due to the media’s intense focus on the negative, dark and direct–an essential need customers have is help focusing on happiness, positivity and optimism; and that focus comes from simplifying the visual and textual message to its essential core.
 If you help customers focus on the solution to their need or on those positive emotions in your designs and you are halfway there, as well as serving a higher purpose.

 Sources consulted for this article: